singularityhub/singularityhub-docs/_docs/getting-started/recipes.md

 Since I am in Automated Build mode (the default), the push alone will trigger a build for my collection in Singularity Hub.

-Please note that in the Automated Build mode, Singularity Hub will only consider file changes from the push after the connection being established.
-That is, if one Singularity file is created before the connection, it would not be considered by Singularity Hub, unless you modified it in the following push.
+Please note that in the Automated Build mode, Singularity Hub will only consider file changes from the push after the connection has been established.
+That is, if one Singularity file is created before the connection, it would not be seen by Singularity Hub unless you modified it in the following push.
+Also note that recipes are discovered by way of the Singularity.* prefix, so make sure that you name your files accordingly.
+The suffix (after `Singularity.`) is used for the container tag.

 Next, you might want to explore your [options for building](../builds) or read about [build limits](../regulatory/limits)